-Find fact sheets, newsletters and information to help you comply with the legislation governing the manufacture, sale, licensing and use of medicines in Queensland.
+Find fact sheets, newsletters and information to help you comply with the legislation governing the prescribing, purchasing, sale, dispensing and use of medicines in Queensland.

 Prescribing and dispensing scheduled substances

-- Penalties for prescribing and dispensing isotretinoin without authorisation (PDF 82 kB) — fact sheet about the regulatory requirements for prescribing and dispensing isotretinoin and the associated penalties
+- Prescribing and dispensing regulated restricted drugs (PDF 355 kB) — fact sheet about the regulatory requirements for prescribing and dispensing regulated restricted drugs, such as clozapine, isotretinoin and thalidomide, and the associated penalties for non-compliance.

 - Continued dispensing initiative (PDF 49 kB) — fact sheet to inform pharmacists of their ability to supply eligible medicines under the Continued Dispensing Initiative.